 Foods that contain lactase include: unpasteurized dairy products, such as milk and yogurt, almonds, apples, peaches and tomatoes.

 You might have noticed that most of the food on this list originates from plants, providing you with plant-based digestive enzymes.
+Bio X4 can also aid your digestion.

 Daily Dose & Buying Guide to the Best Digestive Enzymes